adhbh/ewa-graphql/Readme.md

 In this first tutorial, we wil begin with creating a GraphQL server along with an open-source GraphQL editor called GraphIQL.
 We will then create a simple GraphQL schema similar to Github's user object.
 We will also learn about query arguments and aliases and their applications.

-Let us quickly begin with a brief introduction about GraphQL:
+Let us begin with a brief introduction about GraphQL:

 [GraphQL][gql] is an appliction layer query language by Facebook.
 With GraphQL, you can define your backend as a graph-based schema.
 The clients can get predicatable results by quering your dataset for exactly what they need.